wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 export default store
 ```

-RTK provides a function called `configureStore` to create the store in cleaner way and also add some useful tools to it in the by default.
-As you can see I'm using Redux Devtools Extension and  Redux Thunk with my store.
+ I'm using Redux Devtools Extension and Redux Thunk middleware with my store.

+RTK provides a function called `configureStore` to create a Redux store.
 Lets create the store RTK way:

 ```js
 // new store.js